NetBox Enterprise Backups

 Built-In Redis

-Since Redis doesn't run in restore mode, there is no need to disable and re-enable append mode.
+Since Redis isn't running in restore mode, there is no need to disable and re-enable append mode.
 All that is necessary is to unpack the files back into place.

 export NETBOX_NAMESPACE="kotsadm" && \